saturneric/GpgFrontend-Manual/src/content/docs/advanced/app-secure-key.md

 :::caution[A forgotten PIN cannot be recovered]

 There is no reset that keeps your data.
-If you cannot remember the PIN, the only way to start the program again is to throw the key away, and everything it was protecting becomes unreadable for good.
+If you cannot remember the PIN, the only way to start the program again is to delete the key.
+Everything the key was protecting then becomes unreadable forever.

 GpgFrontend offers that as **Forgot PIN?
 Reset** after three wrong tries, and warns you twice before doing it.